AfroCubaWeb

 Interviewed by AIN, Warmongering and National Security Top Bush Electoral Platform, 9/3/02 "Eugene Godfried, a journalist from Radio Havana Cuba currently in New York City, was interviewed by phone on the impact of the Republican Convention.
 He noted that amidst a setting of panic and terror, the event exalts Bush as the commander-in-chief of a country at war, while playing down social and economic issues closer to the public interest.
 Godfried added that the Bush administration is terrorizing the public as a smokescreen, while ignoring the massive street protests against the war in Iraq and its meddling in the affairs of Caribbean and Latin American and Caribbean countries."

 Interviewed by Granma in "Bush out!", 9/2/04 "Contacted by phone in New York by Miguel Angel Masjuán, a Radio Havana Cuba journalist, Eugene Godfried explained that the Bush government has created the phantom notion of possible acts of terrorism.
-The convention is being staged around the image of Bush as the only man able to halt terrorism."
+The convention is being staged around the image of Bush as the only man able to halt terrorism."top

 Radio Havana program hours for Eugene Godfried's show Caribbean Outlook